Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Experiment Details

 \subsection{More Experimental Observations}

-The performance of each baseline reported in \Cref{tab:main_results} in the main content represents the best result achieved across four different inference strategies.
-The cmprehensive scores across all inference strategies are provided in \Cref{tab:main_results_appendix}.
-In addition, we use the radar chart to visualize the performances of methods that share the same backbone model of LLaMA3.1-8B-Instruct, as shown in \Cref{fig:radarchart_llama3}.
-Furthermore, we summarize several addition observations and insights derived from our experiments as follows:
+The performance of each baseline reported in \Cref{tab:main_results} in the main content represents the best result achieved in four different inference strategies.
+The comprehensive scores across all inference strategies are provided in \Cref{tab:main_results_appendix} and \Cref{tab:main_results_appendix2}.
+Furthermore, we summarize the additional observations and insights derived from our experiments as follows:

+\textbf{Tailored reward design counts for medical scenarios.} Compared to general outcome-based approaches that enhance retrieval-augmented reasoning through reinforcement learning (RL), e.g., R1-Searcher and ReSearch, our \ours achieves an average improvement of 17.51\% and 13.31\% in medical problem-solving.
+This performance gain is primarily attributed to our effective supervision of the model’s medical reasoning process and the design of reward functions specifically tailored to the medical domain.

 \textbf{Retrieval and reasoning capabilities need to be cultivated.} When employing the \textit{CoT-RAG} inference method, the performance improvements across different models relative to the \textit{naive responses} vary significantly.
-Smaller-scale models such as Qwen2.5-7B and LLaMA3.1-8B-Instruct exhibit only modest gains under the \textit{CoT-RAG} setup, with average improvements of just 4.11\% and 6.81\%, respectively, in the absence of targeted training.
-In contrast, the larger Qwen2.5-14B model demonstrates a stronger adaptation to \textit{CoT-RAG}, achieving a more substantial improvement of 18.43\%.
+Smaller-scale models such as Qwen2.5-7B and LLaMA3.1-8B-Instruct exhibit only modest gains under the \textit{CoT-RAG} setup, with average improvements of just 5.55\% and 7.72\%, respectively, in the absence of targeted training.
+In contrast, the larger Qwen2.5-14B model demonstrates a stronger adaptation to \textit{CoT-RAG}, achieving a more substantial improvement of 19.61\%.
 This indicates that lightweight models, stand to benefit greatly from dedicated training aimed at enhancing their retrieval-augmented reasoning capabilities in the medical domain.